Updated on July 5, 2026

 What states does OnTrac deliver to?

-OnTrac serves more than 30 U.S. states and Washington, D.C., covering roughly 70% of the U.S. population.
-Coverage includes the West (California, Arizona, Nevada, Oregon, Washington, Utah, Colorado, Idaho), the Midwest around Illinois, Texas and the South, and the Northeast and Mid-Atlantic.
+OnTrac serves 35 U.S. states and Washington, D.C. and the top 30 metro markets, covering roughly 70% of the U.S. population.
+Coverage includes the West (California, Arizona, Nevada, Oregon, Washington, Utah, Colorado, Idaho), the Midwest around Illinois, Wisconsin, Minnesota, and Missouri, Texas and the South, and the Northeast and Mid-Atlantic.
 It is a regional carrier, so service depends on the nearest terminal to your ZIP code.

 Does OnTrac deliver internationally?